 Benefits of Homemade Protein Granola Recipes?

 In the supermarket, you can find a variety of mixes but nothing compares to these homemade protein granola recipes.
-The store-bought granola tends to have mostly sugars and low-quality fats.
+Store-bought granola tends to have mostly sugars and low-quality fats.

 Power Granola Variations

 I eat this Power Granola in so many ways!
-It can be also served with dairy or non-dairy milk, creams, high protein yogurt, and custard.
-However, I prefer my Power Granola Parfait by adding granola in between layers of banana and yogurt, and then just top it with a handful of berries on top.
+It can be also served with dairy or non-dairy milk, creams, high-protein yogurt, and custard.
+However, I prefer my Power Granola Parfait by adding granola in between layers of banana and yogurt and then just topping it with a handful of berries on top.

 1️⃣ Cranberry Almond Granola – with a choice of almonds, dried cranberries, and cranberry juice.